timo2009/admin/Version 2/Version 2.1/readme.md

 German

 ## Upgrade from 1:
-!!! you need to **delete** also the users.txt file for password hash !!!
+!!! you need to **delete** also the users.txt file for password hash and create a new on inside the admin !!!

 # !!!
 This Version is not finish !!!